arangodb/arangodb/Documentation/InstallationManual/Installing.md

 Homebrew {#InstallingMacOSXHomebrew}
 ------------------------------------

 If you are using  @EXTREF_S{http://brew.sh/,homebrew}, then you can install the ArangoDB using `brew` as follows:

     brew install arangodb

 This will install the current stable version of ArangoDB and all dependencies within your Homebrew tree.
-Note that the server will be installed as
+Note that the server will be installed as:

     /usr/local/sbin/arangod

-The ArangoDB shell will be install as
+The ArangoDB shell will be installed as:

     /usr/local/bin/arangosh